 Today it is common practice to use various circuit and microcontroller simulators for developing programs.
-Using simulators you have several benefits comparing to real prototype boards.
-You don’t have to connect any hardware to test a piece of code; also you don’t have to be in the same place when working.
-You can have simulator software in Laptop and work where ever you want, and of course, you can see more parameters within simulator like register values, memory, signals in a convenient form.
+Using simulators, you have several benefits comparing to real prototype boards.
+You don’t have to connect any hardware to test a piece of code; also, you don’t have to be in the same place when working.
+You can have simulator software on your Laptop and work where ever you want.
+Of course, you can see more parameters within the simulator like register values, memory, signals in a convenient form.

 So controlling graphical LCD on simulator software like Proteus is an easy task.

-Working with the simulator is easier because you don’t have to wary much about additional pins, like MCU power pins, crystals or other protection circuits.
+Working with the simulator is easier because you don’t have to wary much about additional pins, like MCU power pins, crystals, or other protection circuits.
 You need to connect control lines and LCD power pins.
-Define microcontroller Clock frequency in Atmega8 symbol and load program file(.hex) by browsing to it in the same component menu.
+Define microcontroller Clock frequency in Atmega8 symbol and load program file(.hex) by browsing it in the same component menu.
 And then you can run the program.
-Proteus simulator has KS0108 based 128×64 graphical LCD(LGM12641BS1R) which works as my real GLCD(HQM1286404 ), just in simulator pins are ordered differently than in real one.
+The Proteus simulator has KS0108 based 128×64 graphical LCD(LGM12641BS1R), which works as my real GLCD(HQM1286404 ) simulator pins are ordered differently than in the real one.

-Fabian Maximilian Thiele library also has powerful character control functions.
-First of all Just download GLCDFontCreator2 java program where you can fetch fonts from Windows system and generate fonts for graphical LCD.
+Fabian Maximilian Thiele’s library also has powerful character control functions.
+First of all, Just download the GLCDFontCreator2 java program to fetch fonts from the Windows system and generate fonts for graphical LCD.

 Font creator generates convenient file .h with all font data, which can be read by program functions.